jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 Ready made `processor` objects in the standard library represent the processing cores in a real CPU.
 In this assignment, we are going to use `HW0TimingSimpleCPU`.
 You can find its source code in this repo in `components/processors.py`.
-This processor is based on `SimpleProcessor` from the standard libary.
+This processor is based on `SimpleProcessor` from the standard library.
 Whenever instantiated, it will create a `SimpleProcessor` with **one** `TimingSimpleCPU` core with `RISC-V` instruction set architecture (ISA).
 You can find the source code to `SimpleProcessor` in `gem5/src/python/gem5/components/processors/simple_processor.py`.
 In addition, it is highly recommended that you learn more about gem5's different CPU models in the link below.